Adding content to new site

 Can people look up past events, because sometimes folks want to see what already happened?

 After an event is over, it won’t display to the public in the list of events.
-But the actual event still exists in the database, and will come up in searches.
+But the actual event still exists.
 It will also remain on a page if it is “featured content”.
 We don’t currently have a “past events” page.

 The group who entered it can access it from the “My Groups” content view.
 You can change the event to “archived” to unpublish it until next year when it comes around, or you can delete it.